Keyboard shortcuts

 Generic Ridge estimator

-Our Ridge estimator that works with f32 and f64 takes this form:
+In this section, we implement a Ridge estimator that works with f32 and f64 using generics and trait bounds.

 #![allow(unused)]